 This is a brief guide to researching schools.
 The National Archives holds the administrative and policy files of the government departments concerned with education, but is not the best source of information about individual schools.
-Where these survive, they are most likely to be held by local archives.
+Where these survive, they are most likely to be held by local libraries and archives.

-Local libraries and archives are the best place to begin researching individual schools.
 Search Find an archive to locate relevant archives.

 Many public schools have published histories, which should be available in local libraries or through online booksellers.
 Some public school archives are listed in Education history records held in the UK.
 School inspections began in 1839 and eventually came to cover issues such as quality of the building, efficiency, teacher training and provisions for the disabled.

 Read Education and the State from 1833, Ann Morton (PRO 1997).